kitschpatrol/mdat/packages/mdat/readme.md

 8. **Single-command readme workflow**

-   `mdat`'s most typical use case is streamlined with the `mdat readme` subcommand.
+   MDAT's most typical use case is streamlined with the `mdat readme` subcommand.
 Invoking this CLI command in your repo will automatically find your readme and your package.json and provide access to a collection of bundled expansion rules.

    It also provides the `mdat readme init` subcommand with a selection of templates to kick off a fresh readme from scratch in a new project.

 ## Usage

 > \[!WARNING]\
-> **The `mdat` CLI tool directly manipulates the contents of readme files, in close (and perhaps dangerous) proximity to your painstakingly crafted words.**
+> **The MDAT CLI tool directly manipulates the contents of readme files, in close (and perhaps dangerous) proximity to your painstakingly crafted words.**
 >
 > Please make sure any text you care about is committed before running `mdat`, and never directly modify content inside of the comment expansion blocks.
 >